virgili0/Virgilio/docs/contributing.md

 # Title of the guide about X

+# Introduction to X
+No more than a dozen lines introducing X.

 ## What is X
 **X** is what we will be talking about now!